 - Aerate – Aerating your lawn controls thatch, reduces soil compaction, improves nutrient and water filtration, and stimulates new root growth.
 Fall is always the best time to aerate, but since you just moved in, you will have to do it in the spring.
 You can rent an aerator from a home improvement store.
 If you have thatch you will need to break it up with a rake or dethatcher.
 This is common in dense-spreading grasses, such as Bermuda and Zoysia.

 - Have Your Soil Tested – Soil testing should ideally be done every three years, so you know what nutrients it needs.
-This will help you control weed, disease, and insects without harsh chemicals, and it allows you to track your progress — total and complete lawn care.
+This will help you control weeds, disease, and insects without harsh chemicals, and it allows you to track your progress — total and complete lawn care.
 If you have spots that just will not grow the test could reveal the problem.
 Soil tests are easy and inexpensive and you can do them yourself.

 - Seed Bare Areas – Again, fall is the ideal time to seed, so keep this in mind this fall to make sure your lawn care is in full swing and is gorgeous next year.
 That does not mean there is no hope for this season though.
 As long as you seed early you can develop strong roots before the stress of summer temperatures and mowing comes along.
 Seeds start germinating at 50 degrees Fahrenheit, so if you think it is still too early, it’s probably not.
 As long as there is no risk of a hard frost, you are fine.
 Over-seeding is always more effective on an aerated lawn.
 This allows the seeds to enter into the holes where they contact the soil and are better protected.